andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 \end{pmatrix}
 $$

 Therefore, T-gate count is one of the most important metrics for classical hardness.
 Indeed for small T count and entanglement *Tensor Network* simulators have great scaling (see https://pennylane.ai/qml/demos/tutorial_tn_circuits).
 However, large non-Clifford content or *magic* make these simulators scale roughly exponentially in the T-count.
 A moderate number of T gates is enough to make these methods blow up.
-Additionally, if the circuit scrambles across the device like in random circuits, or deep Clifford+T, QAOA at higher depth, quantum volume, chaotic dynamics, tensor networks lose their advantage.
+Additionally, if the circuit scrambles across the device like in random circuits, or deep Clifford+T, QAOA at higher depth ... tensor networks lose their advantage.
 In that regime, a dense Schrödinger statevector—despite its $\Theta(2^n)$ memory—often becomes the fastest practical option up to the memory ceiling, especially on GPUs and multi-node HPC.
 Why?
 - **Data-parallelism** maps perfectly to hardware: every 1–2 qubit gate is a bulk stream over the $2^n$ amplitudes.
 - **Predictable scaling**: As you throw more cores/GPUs/nodes at it, you get near-linear speedups until communication dominates.
 - **Mature kernels**: libraries like cuStateVec / Pennylane Lightning / Qulacs / Qiskit Aer have hand-tuned kernels that squeeze the last drop out of CPUs/GPUs.

+>**NOTE**: There are other non-statevector quantum simulation methods that can also be efficient for certain types of quantum circuits worth mentioning.
+These usually tradeoff computation time and memory.
+See for instance: 1) *Feynman path sum* - Based on summing over paths through the circuit: expand the amplitude of a basis state as a sum of contributions from all computational paths.
+2) *Pauli Propagation* - Works in the Heisenberg picture: track how Pauli operators transform under the circuit instead of evolving the whole statevector.
+These simulators can work better than statevector simulation.
+However, they are not as widely used since there is are not many software libraries that implement them widely.
+They are also not as easily parallelizable or optimized as statevector simulators since the later as matrix vector multiplications map well to modern hardware.

 ## 4. References <a id ="4-references-"></a>
 - [Qulacs Documentation](https://qulacs-doc.readthedocs.io/en/latest/)